 *Reviews – There are several places online where you can receive feedback from others who have used a business.
-Don’t simply base your decision on one review, but get as many as possible.
-Try finding people who have used the service in your area and ask them about their experience.
+Don’t simply base your decision on one review.
+Get as many as possible.
+Try to find people who have used the service in your area and ask them about their experience.

 *Website – Look for a well-designed website that includes such information as what a company specializes in, how long they have been in business, what their work philosophy is and any other factors that indicate they are professional and open.
 Pictures can give you a great idea of the quality of work that is performed.
 The more pictures of projects they provide, the better.